-Engineer @ Carrot Joined about 4 years ago via an invitation from Sacha G. Jeff has invited Dennis Kramer, Kevin Pruett, Noah Atkinson, Dan Sullivan, Carl Sednaoui and 4 others, Kyle MacDonald, Josh Rowley, Brian Gonzalez, Declan de Wet
+Engineer @ Carrot Joined over 7 years ago via an invitation from Sacha G. Jeff has invited Dennis Kramer, Kevin Pruett, Noah Atkinson, Dan Sullivan, Carl Sednaoui and 4 others, Kyle MacDonald, Josh Rowley, Brian Gonzalez, Declan de Wet

 I recently wrote a post about this concept you describe at the bottom: https://medium.com/swlh/the-unreliable-startup-69461f629383#.j2voezuqm

 I'm not talking about absolute numbers, I mean relative.
 As in X% of businesses shut down within Y amount of time.
 My assumption is that X is much higher for venture-backed startups than it is for any other business.
 While I also don't have data to back this, it's almost certainly the case because of the nature of venture capital, as explained in the article.

 I don't disagree.
 My point here was that venture backed startups are significantly less reliable than most other businesses.